reflectoring/reflectoring.github.io/content/blog/2024/2024-02-13-apache-http-client-classic-apis.md

 ### Overview of Logic to Execute HTTP Method and Test It

-Before we start going through the code snippet, let us understand the general structure of the logic to execute HTTP methods and unit test to verify the logic.
+Before we start going through the code snippet, Let's understand the general structure of the logic to execute HTTP methods and unit test to verify the logic.
 Here is the sample code to execute a HTTP method:
 ```java
 public class UserSimpleHttpRequestHelper extends BaseHttpRequestHelper {